 Another option is to use a garage conversion specialist — these companies usually have a wealth of experience but, as with all of the above options, be sure to view completed projects and speak to past clients first.

-Yes, a garage conversion will need Building Regs approval.
+A garage conversion will most certainly need Building Regs approval.

-You or your builder will need to adhere to the Building Regulations when converting an attached garage into habitable space.
-The Regs apply to various aspects of the construction, including:
+You or your builder will need to stick to the Building Regulations when converting an attached garage into habitable space.
+Regulations apply to various aspects of the construction, including:

 - thermal performance